A Connected, Collaborative Online Classroom

 Hardware and Software

-Duquesne's Computer Store is an authorized vendor of Apple and Dell Computers and iPads.
-The store offers educational discounts to students on these purchases, as well as on other hardware and software.
+Duquesne's Computing and Technology Services TechHUB is an authorized vendor of Apple and Dell Computers and iPads.
+This not-for-profit store is owned and operated by Duquesne University and offers educational discounts to students on devices, hardware and software.
 Duquesne students also have access to a free software catalog supported and maintained by the University.

 Storage